SuperDARN/pydarn/docs/user/SDarnRead.md

 ## Other Examples

 Other examples of using pyDARN with file reading is for reading in multiple 2-hour files, sorting them, and concatenating the data together.
-For example you may do something like this, using the **glob** library:
+For example, you may do something like this, using the **glob** library:

 ```python
 import bz2